 Our board of directors and stockholders have approved the 2006 Plan, under which we may grant stock options and other stock-based awards to employees, directors and consultants of our company or its affiliates.
-We have reserved a total of 3,725,224 shares of our common stock for issuance under the 2006 Plan.
-As of the date of this prospectus, there were 733,242 shares available for issuance under the 2006 Plan.
+We have reserved a total of 4,706,890 shares of our common stock for issuance under the 2006 Plan.

-We will not make any further grants under the 2006 Plan.
+Following the effectiveness of the 2014 Plan, we will not make any further grants under the 2006 Plan.
 However, the 2006 Plan will continue to govern the terms and conditions of the outstanding awards granted under it.
-As discussed above, shares of our common stock subject to awards granted under the 2006 Plan that are forfeited, lapse unexercised or are settled in cash and which following the effective date of the 2014 Plan are not issued under the 2006 Plan will be available for issuance under the 2014 Plan.
+As discussed above, we anticipate that shares of our common stock subject to awards granted under the 2006 Plan that are forfeited, lapse unexercised or are settled in cash and which following the effective date of the 2014 Plan are not issued under the 2006 Plan will be available for issuance under the 2014 Plan.